Chuanyin1202/threads-toolkit/README.md

 A: The Actor will log an error and skip that request.
 Consider using different proxy settings or reducing request frequency.

 **Q: Can I get engagement metrics?**
 A: Yes.
-The Actor extracts likes, replies, and reposts for each post to help you analyze content performance.
+The Actor extracts likes, replies, reposts, and shares for each post to help you analyze content performance.

 ## Alternative: Official Threads API